 Recording studios and professional recording engineers generally own more than one set of ‘phones: there are 2 very specific types of headphones for 2 very specific purposes, plus a compromise if you can only afford one pair:

-- Closed Back Headphones are used for recording tracks
+- Closed Back Headphones are generally used for recording tracks

-- Open Back Headphones are used for mixing
+- Open Back Headphones are generally used for mixing

 - Semi-Open-Back are a hybrid solution you can use for both recording and mixing